paikjosh/Joshua-Paik-Coding-Sample-Python-/README.md

 # Joshua Paik Python Coding Sample
 The objective of the project was to write functions in Python that can be used to clean and analyze different types of time series data.
-Being able to perform those two tasks on different types of time series data was a key to this project.
+More specifically, I have first written functions that perform the task of data cleaning, including identifying missing values, finding outliers, and normalizing data.
+To demonstrate functionalities of these functions, I have applied them into a sample data that I have created.
+Using this cleaned sample data, I have moved on to performing two basic time series analyses of autoregressive integrated moving average (ARIMA) and vector autoregression (VAR).
+The operation that I have described can be seen using all files attached in this repository.

-Descriptions of files in this repo are:
+Descriptions of files in this repository are:
   1) File titled "data_clean.py" contains functions that clean time series data.
   2) File titled "data_analysis.py" contains functions that perform time series analysis.
   3) File titled "utility_functions.py" contains utility functions used throughout "data_clean.py" and "data_analysis.py".
-  4) File titled "test.py" is where I have implemented functionss that are on both files described above by using sample data from "euro_file.csv".
+  4) File titled "test.py" is where I have cleaned and analyzed a sample time series data that is on "euro_file.csv" using all three files described above.
-  5) File titled "reference" contains references for sources that I have used for this project.
+  5) File titled "reference" contains references to sources that I have used for this project.

 Codes in this project utilizes multiple Python libraries, which are:
   1) pandas